Terms of sale

-The present Terms of Sale (hereafter “TOS”) apply to any training service provided by the training company Delicious Insights (hereafter “Company”), both for multi-client sessions at their venue and for in-house sessions at a Client’s location.
+The present Terms of Sale (hereafter “TOS”) apply to any training service provided by the training company Delicious Insights (hereafter “Company”), both for multi-client sessions at their venue or rented venues and for in-house sessions at a Client’s location.

 Article 2 — Registering for a training session

 Attending a training session requires the prior signature of a session-specific training agreement between the Company and the Client, with one agreement per involved Client (corporations and other consolidated entities may establish just one agreement and ventilate costs internally).

 These agreements are requested through the Company’s online forms to that effect.
 Mandatory details include the legal name, full postal address, EU VAT number (if applicable), and signer details (given and family name, job title).
 For multi-client sessions, they must also provide per-trainee details (given and family name, job title, professional e-mail).

 The Company produces an agreement forthwith and e-mails it to the Client in PDF form.
 It contains all the information financing entities (such as OPCO, Pôle Emploi, etc.) might need, and doubles as a formal quotation.
 By specific request, a pro-forma quotation can be appended to it.

 In order to secure the relevant seats at the requested session, the signer at the Client must:

 - sign and stamp (unless the Client has no stamp) the final page

 - scan the whole document and e-mail it back to the Company (snail mail is superfluous)